 Making an IEP binder is a great way to keep information organized and at the ready when you need it.
 An IEP binder can help you prepare for IEP meetings and stay up to date on your child’s progress.
 This powerful tool can also help you communicate and collaborate with teachers and your child’s IEP team.
 Here’s what you need to get started:

 - Six tabbed section dividers

 Organizing an IEP binder with your child’s evaluation reports, IEP, report cards and other paperwork may sound like a lot of work.
 But this guide walks you through what to gather and where to put it.
 Use this checklist to organize—and update—your IEP binder.
 Print the checklist and put it in the front of your binder.
 You can use it to keep track of documents you need to update and file.

-This October, Understood.org has launched the #BeUnderstood campaign in support of Learning Disabilities (LD) Awareness Month in October, and to raise awareness about kids with learning and attention issues.
+Understood.org launched the #BeUnderstood campaign in support of Learning Disabilities (LD) Awareness Month in October, and to raise awareness about kids with learning and attention issues.
 Understood is an invaluable resource for any parent who is working with a child with learning and attention issues.
 The goal of #BeUnderstood is to generate awareness about learning and attention issues and encourage people who are seeing or experiencing signs of learning and attention issues to visit Understood.org, learn about these issues, and take that crucial first step in getting their kids the help they need to thrive in school, at home and in life.